chnm/crdh-jekyll/_essays/v02-09-networks-of-piety-and-slavery.md

 [^2]: "A list of negroes who obtained their freedom---in consequence of the verdict obtained by Charles Mahoney against the Rev. Mr. John Ashton, May Term, 1799---of Charles Carroll of Carrollton, Esq. in May 1799," in Braxton, "Generations a Slave.”

 [^3]: See the current working version at <https://nd-cds.shinyapps.io/BadinApp/>.
 This visualization emerged out of an exhibition, “‘Preserving the Steadfastness of Your Faith’: Catholics in the Early American Republic,” displayed in Rare Books and Special Collections, Hesburgh Libraries, the University of Notre Dame, in 2017.
-Bohlmann and GIS librarian Matthew Sisk plotted all identified locations of 429 subscribers in the Douai-Rheims Bible published by Carey in 1790.
+Bohlmann and GIS Librarian Matthew Sisk plotted all identified locations of 429 subscribers in the Douai-Rheims Bible published by Carey in 1790.
 The publication cost six Spanish silver dollars (about $150 today).
 For the list of rural Maryland subscribers, see the "Subscribers Data" tab in the Shiny app.

 [^4]: We excluded Baltimore subscribers in this study.
 The intention of the larger project, of which this is only a first step, is to examine urban subscribers separately.
 Philadelphia is the largest urban cluster, with 100 subscribers identified so far.
 Baltimore is the next largest urban group with between 26 and 50 (depending on how many were city or county).
 More research was necessary to identify these subscribers, which was beyond the scope of this segment of the project.